Emergency Fund vs Debt Payoff

 Start with three inputs: your highest debt APR, your monthly surplus after essentials, and how stable your income is.
 High APR plus steady income favors heavier debt payoff after a small starter fund.
 Irregular income or single-earner households often need a larger buffer before accelerating payoff.

 Use our dedicated comparison tool and read should you save or pay off debt first for a decision tree that matches common scenarios.
+Numbers remove guilt from whichever path you choose.

 A Practical Sequencing Framework